waitoair/waitoair/README.md

 ## Hi there, I'm Luana :wave:

-Hi, I'm luana, you can call me lu, I'm a Brazilian software developer recently graduated from [Le Wagon](https://www.lewagon.com/), a programming bootcamp present in 45 cities, in 20 countries.
+Hi, I'm a Brazilian software developer recently graduated from [Le Wagon](https://www.lewagon.com/), a programming bootcamp present in 45 cities, in 20 countries.

 In this course I discovered my passion for programming, more precisely Ruby on Rails, nowadays I start my day with a good coffee :coffee: and develop projects based on the knowledge from the course.